 Inmates in the Missouri Department of Corrections use the tablets to purchase music and books as well as to send emails, but all of those services are expensive, Breihan said.
 The tablets are also considered a privilege that can be taken away easily, she said.

 St. Louis County intends to offer the tablets to inmates for free.
-Educational programs and access to the law library will also be free, Benasco said.
+Educational programs and access to the law library will also be free, Banasco said.
 Other tablet services will be offered at a low cost because the county is committed to keeping costs down for people in jail, he said.

-Benasco declined to say what the cost will be to inmates because that is part of the contract that hasn’t been executed yet.
+Banasco declined to say what the cost will be to inmates because that is part of the contract that hasn’t been executed yet.

-“I think the residents of St. Louis County will be very pleased as well as the families of the incarcerated on the minimal cost that will be involved with some of the features,” Benasco said.
+“I think the residents of St. Louis County will be very pleased as well as the families of the incarcerated on the minimal cost that will be involved with some of the features,” Banasco said.

-Benasco also said the inmates won’t lose their tablet unless they use it as a weapon.
+Banasco also said the inmates won’t lose their tablet unless they use it as a weapon.
 “The only issue would be if they throw it or use it to hurt someone,” he said.